-Count 2: CRUEL TREATMENT, a VIOLATION OF THE LAWS OR CUSTOMS OF WAR, punishable under Articles 3 and 7(3) of the Statute of the Tribunal and recognised by Article 3(1)(a) of the Geneva Conventions.
+Count 2: VIOLENCE TO LIFE AND PERSON, a VIOLATION OF THE LAWS OR CUSTOMS OF WAR, punishable under Articles 3 and 7(3) of the Statute of the Tribunal and recognised by Article 3(1)(a) of the Geneva Conventions.

+COUNTS 3-4

-COUNTS 3-4 (MURDER, CRUEL TREATMENT)
+(MURDER, CRUEL TREATMENT)

-41. Enver HADZIHASANOVIC from about January 1993 to 31 October 1993 and Amir KUBURA from 1 April 1993 to March 1994 knew or had reason to know that the following ABiH forces under their command and effective control were about to plan, prepare or execute the imprisonment, killing and cruel treatment of Bosnian Croats and Bosnian Serbs at the following locations, in the territory of Bosnia and Herzegovina, or had done so, and they failed to take the necessary and reasonable measures to prevent such acts or to punish the perpetrators thereof:
+61. Enver HADZIHASANOVIC from about January 1993 to 31 October 1993, Mehmed ALAGIC from about April 1993 to February 1994, and Amir KUBURA from 1 April 1993 to March 1994 knew or had reason to know that the following ABiH forces under their command and control were about to plan, prepare or execute the imprisonment, killing and cruel treatment of Bosnian Croats and Bosnian Serbs at the following locations, in the territory of Bosnia and Herzegovina, or had done so, and they failed to take the necessary and reasonable measures to prevent such acts or to punish the perpetrators thereof:

-a.
-Zenica Municipality:
+(a) Zenica Municipality: